mdcscry/devart-template/project_posts/2014-28-03-Final Thoughts.md

 advertising

 Bundle all that into a little information center.
 Where people from everywhere and who speak every language will find something interesting.

+Additionally, as you've seen, I do a little sound, I do a little fiber arts.
+My wife runs http://frequentflyers.org.
+We have collaborated before.
+She just completed an interactive piece.
+This little simple tool can be used in many, many ways.